Skip to main content

 In simple terms, content design is an approach that puts the needs of the user first and aims to meet those needs as simply and efficiently as possible.

-Instead of thinking about we want to say, we research what a user needs to achieve their desired outcome.
+Instead of thinking about what we want to say, we research what a user needs to achieve their desired outcome.
 What they want and what they need can be different.
 It’s a content designer’s job to figure that out.

 Once we have researched user needs, we determine what sort of content will meet those needs.